 Suggested overnight stay: Helmcken Falls RV Park

-Drive four and a half hours back to Vancouver and the Burnaby Cariboo for a two-night stay
+Drive four and a half hours back to Vancouver and return your motorhome.
+Stay for two nights at the Hilton Vancouver Metro town

 What is touring in a Motorhome really like?